Skip to Content

 Fermenting Garden Bounty

-Fermenting is a simple way to turn your garden haul into tangy, probiotic-rich creations like sauerkraut, salsa, or kimchi.
+Fermenting is a simple way to turn your garden produce into tangy, nutritious treats like sauerkraut or salsa.

 Lacto-Fermented Salsa